libremesh/lime-packages/packages/pirania/Readme.md

 # How it works

-It uses iptables rules to filter inbound connections outside the mesh network.
+It uses nftables rules to filter inbound connections outside the mesh network.

 ## General overview of file hierarchy and function